annagolts/se_project_aroundtheus/README.md

 - Positioning
 - Flat BEM file structure
 - Buttons
-- CSS animation and transform
+- CSS animation and transformation
 - Responsive design
 - Media Queries
 - JavaScript
+- Object Oriented Programming

 ## Description

 This projects features a page where users would be able co create a profile to which they would upload pictures with description of locations.
 Forms are used to edit profile and add new pictures.
 Each form has validation protocols.
+The project is done using OOP.

 ## Link to video about the page